-CNC TURNING AND MILLING ARE ESSENTIAL ELEMENTS IN MEDICAL MANUFACTURING
+CNC TURNING AND MILLING ARE ESSENTIAL ELEMENTS IN MANUFACTURING TOOLING FOR MEDICAL DEVICES

 For medical device components with simple machined features, CNC Turning and Milling satisfy the requirement.
-As a medical device contract manufacturer, Marshall provides a wide range of machining capabilities for their customers.
+Marshall also utilizes CNC turning and milling to produce tooling for medical devices.

 Marshall Manufacturing typically devotes CNC turning or CNC milling to tool-making as well as secondary operations.
 Most any metal or rigid plastic material can be turned or milled in our equipment.